How Should A Bike Helmet Fit [Better Guideline]

 Common Mistakes to Avoid

-Despite the importance of a properly fitted helmet, many cyclists make mistakes that could compromise their safety.
-Understanding the common mistakes can help avoid them.
+Despite the importance of a properly fitted helmet, many cyclists make mistakes that can compromise their safety.
+Understanding these common mistakes can help cyclists avoid them.

 Loose Straps and Retention Systems

 The loose straps can negate the protection benefits offered by a helmet.
-Inadvertently adjusting the retention mechanism on the back can result in instability, making the helmet unusable in a collision.
+Inadvertently adjusting the retention mechanism on the back can cause instability, rendering the helmet unusable in a collision.

 The Financial and Human Cost of Poor Fit

 As a business owner, your role in promoting safety extends beyond the workplace.
 A head injury can lead to significant financial and productivity losses.
-By ensuring that you and your team wear well-fitted helmets, you’re not just taking a safety precaution, you’re making a wise business choice.
+By ensuring that you and your team wear well-fitted helmets, you’re not just taking a safety precaution but making a wise business choice.

 Practical Tips for Business Owners